help align efforts and guide the healthcare industry towards high-quality, more

 PQRS Registry Reporting

 With the registry reporting option, an EP or group practice must submit CQM data to a qualified registry who in turn submits the data to CMS on behalf of the participants.
 EPs reporting via a qualified registry are allowed to report on individual measures or measure groups.
-To select a qualified registry vendor, please refer to 2014 Participating Registry Vendors (PDF).2015 PQRS Registry Reporting Made Simple (PDF): This document describes registry-based reporting and outlines steps that eligible professionals or practices should take in selecting a registry to work with for the 2014 program year.
+2016 PQRS Registry Reporting Made Simple (PDF): This document describes registry-based reporting and outlines steps that eligible professionals or practices should take in selecting a registry to work with for the 2014 program year.

 PQRS EHR Reporting

 Under the EHR reporting option, an EP or group practice must submit data on CQMs using a Certified EHR Technology (CEHRT) product recognized by the Office of the National Coordinator for Health Information (ONC).
 The PQRS EHR-based reporting option is aligned with the Medicare EHR Incentive Program (Meaningful Use Program), making available the same CQMs and requiring the same actions to satisfactorily report.
-2014 PQRS EHR Reporting Made Simple (PDF): This document describes EHR-based reporting and outlines steps that eligible professionals should take in selecting an EHR to work with for the 2013 program year.2014 Clinical Quality Measures for EHR Incentive Program for EPs (PDF): This document provides a table of finalized clinical quality measures for the 2014 EHR Incentive Program.
+2016 PQRS EHR Reporting Made Simple (PDF): This document describes EHR-based reporting and outlines steps that eligible professionals should take in selecting an EHR to work with for the 2013 program year.

 Back to TopPQRS GPRO & CMS-Certified Survey Vendor